queenisabaer/wishlist/README.md

 ### Code

 - A great help and inspiration was the [*Django Recipe Sharing Tutorial*](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) by Daisy Mc Girr.
+I used espacially her help with the autentification.
 - How to base field on another field by overwriting the save method, was found in an article in [Medium by Marco](https://marcolcl.medium.com/custom-django-model-field-based-on-default-primary-key-d5d13dd61a1c)
 - To override important css from bootstrap, I found a great article at [Slack](https://stackoverflow.com/questions/70315624/how-to-add-remove-important-css-with-new-css)
 - The following websites were used as a source of knowledge: <br>